-You can send out all the emails you want, but how do you ensure that the emails inspire the customer to open, read and act?
+You can send out all the emails you want, but how do you ensure that the email marketing inspires the customer to open, read and act?

 1. Know your Audience